 You can also see my writing in Grow Your Own, The Simple Things and Gardens Illustrated magazines and the Guardian newspaper’s garden section.

-If you would like to contact me (other than posting a comment) please send a message to email@example.com.
+If you would like to contact me (other than posting a comment) please send a message to firstname.lastname@example.org.
+If you’re a PR company I charge a fee for publicity on my site.
 Unfortunately I don’t take guest posts on my blog but if you want to ask me anything else I will endeavour to respond as quickly as possible.